forc-db/ForC/how_to/edit_the_data_(overview).md

 8. Create a new branch in Github in the [Data](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
 This allows you to edit the data on your own, and then when you’re finished, a moderator will review the changes you’ve made before they are merged with the data in the master branch.

-9. Use data from the paper to populate the appropriate dataset columns.
+9. Use data from the paper to populate the data sheets, following guidance of metadata files describing each field.
+Most studies present data for multiple sites, plots, variables, measurement intervals, etc. Please be sure to add a separate entry in the measurements.csv file for each site.

     a.
 We recommend entering data using these .csv files in the following order:

         i.
-Sites (if have completely new site)
+SITES (if adding a completely new site)

         ii.
-History
+HISTORY (used to automatically generate PLOTS)

         iii.
-Methodology
+MEASUREMENTS

+        iii.
+METHODOLOGY

         iv.
-Allometry

-        v.
-Measurements
+ALLOMETRY

-        vi.The remaining .csv files (variables, histtype, pft) require updates only when new variables, disturbance type, and plant functional type, respectively, are introduced.
+        vi.
+The remaining .csv files (VARIABLES, HISTTYPE, PFT) require updates only when new variables, disturbance type, and plant functional type, respectively, are introduced.
 In other words, these should rarely be updated.

-        vii.
-The .csv file Plots is automatically generated from the history file.

     b.
 To add data, either add new rows to the bottom of each file or replace old files with your updated ones.

     c.
 Every cell should have a value.
 For missing data, please use [missing_value_codes](https://github.com/forc-db/ForC/blob/master/metadata/missing%20value%20codes.csv) to indicate reason for missing values.

-    d.
-Some papers have data for multiple sites.
-Please be sure to add a separate entry in the measurements.csv file for each site.

-10. Once data entry is complete (all tables from 9.a. above), commit changes to your personal branch.
-This is done via Github desktop.
+10. As you progress with data entry, commit changes to your personal branch (we recommend relatively frequent commits, which save traceable / recoverable history of your work).
+This is done via GitHub desktop.

     a.
 Navigate to “Current Repository” and choose the “ForC” repository from the dropdown menu.